Demco21/archiver/README.txt

 -a flag archives the given files as archivename
 -u flag unarchives the given archive into their respective files -l flag lists some facts about the given archive
--v flag verifies that the archive is not corrupt
+-v flag verifies that the given archive is not corrupt and matches the contents of the given files